Mofey/neural_networks/README.md

 ## 📌 Note
 All code is implemented inside one Jupyter notebook.
 You can run each section independently to train and test the models.

+## 🏷️ Project Origin
+This project is a solution to a [freeCodeCamp](https://www.freecodecamp.org/) deep learning project challenge.

+## 📎 License
+This project is licensed under the [MIT License](https://mit-license.org/).